AGrush/wp-master/themes/readme.md

 6. change index.php
 7. add the new plugins source in the main theme gulpfile so its bundled automatically into the theme

+### THE PLUGINS FOLDER IS FOR THE LIVE WORK ON THE SHORTCODE/PLUGIN, THE PLUGINS ZIP IS FOR FINAL BUNDLING